 I defined “Elite Travel Ball” at the beginning of the previous section in order to distinguish it from Casual Travel Ball.
 There are very few organizations that fit my strict definition for Elite.

 My son has not been part of an Elite Travel ball team or even played against such a team so I can’t speak from first-hand experience.
 Based on preliminary research, I believe that elite travel ball costs are near the upper end of the cost ranges discussed in the casual travel ball section above.
-I am continuing to collect information and will update this section when I have something credible to write.
+If I am able to get some first-hand experience in the future, I’ll update this section with more details.

 For a nice documentary style article: